EMu is one of the most sophisticated collections management systems on the market, with a wealth of features and functionality

-EMu workstations must run Windows 8, Windows 7, Vista, 2003 or XP.
+EMu workstations must run Windows 10, Windows 8 or Windows 7.
+Older versions of Windows are available but no longer supported.
 The disk space requirement on the client computer is less than 150 MB (without caching of multimedia and reports), although at least 300 MB of available free disk space is recommended.
 Minimum requirements include a video card capable of at least 800×600 resolution, with at least 16 bit colour.

 Other minimum (and recommended) requirements are:

 Windows 10 Pentium 1GHz CPU, 1024 Mb RAM (2048 for 64 bit Windows 10)